Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Methods

 \subsection{Variance Estimation and Confidence Intervals}

-Each of the proposed $CMR$ estimators from Sections \ref{sec:methodsnoheap} - \ref{sec:heapingmethods} can be expressed as solutions to a vector of unbiased estimating equations, and therefore are consistent and asymptotically normal under certain regularity conditions \citep{Stefanski2002}.
+Each of the proposed $CMR$ estimators from Sections \ref{sec:methodsnoheap} - \ref{sec:heapingmethods} can be expressed as solutions to a vector of unbiased estimating equations (see Appendix sections A1-A3), and therefore are consistent and asymptotically normal under certain regularity conditions \citep{Stefanski2002}.
 In addition, the asymptotic variance of these estimators can be consistently estimated using the empirical sandwich variance estimator, which can in turn be used to construct Wald type confidence intervals (CIs).